-Business Combinations - The Company accounts for business acquisitions using the acquisition method of accounting in accordance with ASC 805 "Business Combinations", which requires recognition and measurement of all identifiable assets acquired and liabilities assumed at their fair value as of the date control is obtained.
+Business Combinations - The Company accounts for business acquisitions using acquisition method of accounting in accordance with "Business ASC 805 Combinations", which requires recognition and measurement of all identifiable assets acquired and liabilities assumed at their fair value as of the date control is obtained.
 The Company determines the fair value of assets acquired and liabilities assumed based upon its best estimates of the acquisition-date fair value of assets acquired and liabilities assumed in the acquisition.
 Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable intangible assets acquired.
-Subsequent adjustments to fair value of any contingent consideration are recorded to the Company's condensed consolidated statements of operations.
-Costs that the Company incurs to complete the business combination are charged to general and administrative expenses as they are incurred.
+Subsequent adjustments to fair value of any contingent consideration are recorded to the Company's consolidated statements of operations.
+Costs that the Company incurs to complete the business combination are charged to

 Variable Interest Entities - The Company accounts for certain legal entities as variable interest entities ("VIE").
 When evaluating a VIE for consolidation, the Company must determine whether or not there is a variable interest in the entity.
 Variable interests are investments or other interests that absorb portions of an entity's expected losses or receive portions of the entity's expected returns.
 If it is determined that the Company does not have a variable interest in the VIE, no further analysis is required and the VIE is not consolidated.
 If the Company holds a variable interest in a VIE, the Company consolidates the VIE when there is a controlling financial interest in the VIE and therefore are deemed to be the primary beneficiary.
 The Company is determined to have a controlling financial interest in a VIE when it has both the power to direct the activities of the VIE that most significantly impact the VIE economic performance and the obligation to absorb losses or the right to receive benefits of the VIE that could potentially be significant to that VIE.
-This determination is evaluated periodically as facts and circumstances change.
+This determination is evaluated periodically as facts and circumstances change

 On August 27, 2020 the Company entered into a joint venture agreement with Clarity Lab Solutions, LLC ("Clarity Labs") (the "JV").
 In consideration and subject to Clarity Lab's services and commitments and provided the agreement remains valid and in force, and is not terminated, the Company agreed to issue 200,000 restricted shares of SGB common stock over a defined vesting period starting in December 1, 2020.
+The restricted shares of SGB common stock were not issued to Clarity Labs as certain capital commitments were not met.
 Clarity Labs is a licensed clinical laboratory that uses specialized molecular testing equipment and that focuses on the diagnosis and treatment of critical diseases, including COVID-19.
-Clarity Labs is also engaged in the business of manufacturing, importing and distributions various medical tests.
-Under the JV, the Company and Clarity Labs will jointly market, sell, and distributed certain products and services ("Clarity Mobile Venture").
-As of March 31, 2021, \$102,410 was due to Clarity Labs for expenses paid on behalf of Clarity Mobile Venture, and is included in Due to Affiliates on the accompanying consolidated balance sheets.
-In addition, during the three months ended March 31, 2021, the Company recognized revenue of \$60,110 to Clarity Labs, of which \$140,258 is included in accounts receivable as of March 31, 2021.
-The Company has determined it is the primary beneficiary of Clarity Mobile Venture and has thus consolidated the activities in its condensed consolidated financial statements.
+Clarity Labs is also engaged in the business of manufacturing, importing and distributing various medical tests.
+Under the JV, the Company and Clarity Labs will jointly market, sell, and distribute certain products and services ("Clarity Mobile Venture").
+As of December 31, 2021, \$502,958 was due to Clarity Labs for expenses paid on behalf of Clarity Mobile Venture, and is included in Due to Affiliates, Accounts Payable and Accrued Expenses on the accompanying consolidated balance sheets.
+In addition, during the year ended December 31, 2021, the Company recognized revenue of \$60,110 and other income of \$60,000 to Clarity Labs, of which none is included in accounts receivable as of December 31, 2021.
+The Company has determined it is the primary beneficiary of Clarity Mobile Venture and has thus consolidated the activities in its consolidated financial statements.